SEND Information Report

 FAQS – Please click on the links below for more information about SEND provision at St. Augustine’s Junior School

 Your first port of call will be your child’s class teacher.
 Our teachers are always willing to discuss any concerns you may have about your child’s learning.
 Following on from this discussion, further provision may be put in place for your child by the class teacher.
-The class teacher or parent may wish to discuss the issue further with the school’s SENDCO (Special Educational Needs and Disabilities Coordinator) Mrs Potter or the headteacher: Mrs Pierce
+The class teacher or parent may wish to discuss the issue further with the school’s SENDCO (Special Educational Needs and Disabilities Coordinator) Mrs Potter/Mr Corbino.

-Children who attend catch up <interventions> will not be considered as having SEND.
-At St. Augustine’s we work to fill any gaps in the children’s learning in the classroom as well as through intervention groups and targeted PiXL therapies.
-These groups support children to make accelerated progress in order to catch up with their age expected levels.
-Where progress isn’t being made, despite further support and intervention, children may be put onto the SEN register under one of these underlying needs:
+Children who attend catch up interventions will not necessarily be considered as having SEND.
+At St. Augustine’s we work to fill any gaps in the children’s learning in the classroom as well as through intervention groups and targeted PiXL therapies (currently delivered by a member of staff in your child’s year group).
+These groups support children to make accelerated progress in order to catch up with age expected levels.
+Where progress isn’t being made, despite further support and intervention, children may be added to the SEN register under one of these categories:

 - Cognition and Learning (Eg. Dyslexia, Dyscalculia, Dyspraxia, Mild/Moderate/Profound Learning Difficulties)

-- Social, emotional and behavioural (Eg. Attention Deficit Disorder – ADD or Attentional Deficit Hyperactivity Disorder – ADHD)
+- Social, emotional and behavioural (Eg. Attention Deficit Disorder – ADD or Attentional Deficit Hyperactivity Disorder – ADHD or mental health difficulties which impact learning)

 - Communication and Interaction (Eg. Speech and language difficulties, Autism or Aspergers Syndrome)

-- Sensory Issues (Eg. hearing loss, blindness or partially sighted or Multi-sensory impairment)
+- Sensory Issues (Eg. hearing impairment, visual impairment or partially sighted or Multi-sensory impairment)

 - Physical/Medical issues (Eg. Epilepsy, Asthma, Diabetes, Osteogenesis Imperfecta – Brittle Bone – Anaphylaxis or other medical conditions/syndromes)